Worship

-Faith Exploration
+Youth Faith Exploration

 Our faith exploration programs are designed to enrich and nurture the spiritual lives of children, youth, and families.
 We strive to help one another grow in spiritual practice, deepen our understanding and respect of our religiously diverse world, and live our UU principles out in our daily life.
-All of our Faith Exploration classes are held in person.

-2022-23 Youth Faith Exploration Offerings
+2023-24 Youth Faith Exploration Offerings

-Infants and toddlers (ages 0-3):
+Infants and toddlers (ages 0-3)

 Nursery care is provided for our infants and toddlers.
 Parents may drop off their infants and toddlers in the nursery before the service begins.
 Please sign your child in at the classroom door.